CosmicMind/Graph/README.md

 <a name="entity"></a>
 ## Entity

 An **Entity** is a model object that **represents a person, place, or thing**.
-For example, a Company, Photo, Video, User or Note.
+For example, a Company, Photo, Video, User, Person, and Note.
 In code, the following is how this would look.

 ```swift
 let graph: Graph = Graph()